 1. Share Gratitude

-While sharing gratitude is one of the easiest and most effective ways to give employee recognition, researchers from Harvard Business Review found 37 percent of managers toss positive reinforcement to the side.
+While sharing gratitude is one of the easiest and most effective ways to give employee recognition, researchers from Harvard Business Review found 37 percent of managers toss positive reinforcement like employee awards or words of affirmation to the side.
 As mentioned above, disregarding the importance of gratitude is dangerous to workplace culture.
 Dr. Robert Emmons, a psychology professor at UC Davis, affirms this point.
 He tells Fast Company that symptoms of ungratefulness like “exploitation, complaint, entitlement, gossip [and] negativity” destroy unified teams.

 Instead, Emmons says expressing gratitude helps “individuals live in a way that leads to the kind of workplace environment that human beings long for.”
 This means it’s more than saying “thank you” from time to time.
 In places of employment, gratitude is a continuous, long-term relationship-building process designed to foster and strengthen team bonds.

-Research shows practicing gratitude doesn’t only benefit the giver and the receiver—it also positively affects those who witness it.
-Psychologists Sara Algoe and Jonathan Haidt state, “Witnessing and interacting with excellent individuals can create opportunities for enrichment of the self and society . . . exemplary others inspire people to improve themselves, their behavior, and their relationships.”
+Research shows practicing gratitude and providing public forms of employee recognition doesn’t only benefit the giver and the receiver—it also positively affects those who witness it.
+Psychologists Sara Algoe and Jonathan Haidt state, “Witnessing and interacting with excellent individuals can create opportunities for the enrichment of the self and society . . . exemplary others inspire people to improve themselves, their behavior, and their relationships.”
 When other people within the company see gratitude in action, it cultivates a culture of appreciation.

 Ways to show gratitude include:

-- Using thoughtful words to personally thank someone for their work
+- Using thoughtful words to personally thank someone for their hard work

 - Commending an employee in front of the team